 Bicycling on Edisto

 Edisto Island is the perfect place to take a bike out for a ride.
 The island even has bike paths throughout.
 Most people on the island are either riding a bike or taking a golf cart out to get around.
 We brought our bikes and felt completely comfortable sending the kids out to ride their bikes to get ice-cream.
 They rode bikes the entire time without worry about busy roads and lots of traffic.
 It was a great way for them to discover the island and have that sense of independence.
+Another great destination for biking around is Lewes Beach, Delaware.
+You will find plenty of bike trails and not busy roads.

 Looking for more small beach town ideas, then you may want to check out 8 Awesome Family-Friendly Small Beach Towns In The USA for inspiration on where to go for your next beach vacation.